raghvendra5688/BCrystal/README.md

 ### Execute in the command line
   1. `Rscript --vanilla features_PaRSnIP_v2.R Data/Train/FULL_Train.fasta`
   2. `python xgb_train.py`

+The training set is readily available for ease of use at: https://drive.google.com/file/d/1FRWIcs4xvK2O5OCqhg7u5g_4qm2zJn2d/view and can be used in combination with Step 2 to generate the BCrystal model.

 Your output will be a file called `train.model`